akiakise/player-proxy/README.md

 3. Always open video files with fae.exe:
    ![association](resources/2-association.png)

-4. Doubleclick the file you want to open, then the rule will determine whether player to use.
+4. Doubleclick the file you want to open, then the rule will determine which player to use.

 ## LICENSE